Kong/docs.konghq.com/app/_src/gateway/get-started/load-balancing.md

 1. **Validate**

-   Validate that the upstream you configured is working by visiting the route `http://localhost:8000/mock` using a web browser or CLI.
+   Validate that the upstream you configured is working by executing the command `curl -s http://localhost:8000/mock/headers |grep -i -A1 '"host"'` serveral times.
+You will see the host name changes between `httpbin` and `mockbin`.
-   Continue pinging the endpoint and the site should change from `httpbin` to `mockbin`.

 ## What's next